Joseph Melto Quiah: Club career

 Melto Quiah began his senior career with Paynesville FC of the Liberian Third Division.
 In October 2020, he signed with LISCR of the Liberian First Division on a three year contract.
 He scored in a preseason tournament on his club debut in October of that year.
 He scored his first league goal on 6 December 2020 in a 2–2 draw with Nimba United.

 At the 2025 MLS SuperDraft, Melto Quiah was selected in the third round (69th overall) by Toronto FC.
 In March 2025, he signed a contract with their second team, Toronto FC II, in MLS Next Pro.
 He made his debut on 12 June 2024, in a substitute appearance against Inter Miami CF II.

+On 12 February 2026, Melto Quiah signed a contract with New Mexico United for the 2026 USL Championship season.
+He scored his first goal for New Mexico United during a 2–0 USL Cup win against El Paso Locomotive on July 11, 2026 then tallied his first USL Championship league goal 4 days later, July 15, in a 4-1 victory versus Lexington SC.

 International career

 In March 2020, Melto Quiah was part of the Liberia U16 team that competed in a tournament hosted by Tanzania which also included Malawi and Zambia.
 He also played with the Liberia U17 and Liberia national U20.

 In September 2021, Melto Quiah was called up to the Liberia senior team for a friendly against Egypt.
 He made his senior debut in the match on 30 September 2021 at the age of 16.